 If the home you’ve purchased requires renovations before you take up residence, how much will that cost?

-In all cases, its typically cheaper to use local tradespeople to help you decorate your home as they tend to offer better prices than larger corporations.
-If you’re lost as to where to look, check your local business directory, ask your neighbours or friends in the area.
+In all cases, it’s typically cheaper to use local tradespeople to help you decorate your home as they tend to offer better prices than larger corporations.
+If you’re lost as to where to look, check your local business directory, and ask your neighbours or friends in the area.
 In France, you can ask your local Mairie for recommendations.

 Running costs